codewithcheese/jobby/README.md

 Track new jobs from companies you like.
 Uses [Grist](https://www.getgrist.com/) to store and retrieve job data.

+See the [jobs](https://docs.getgrist.com/n9izTh6BMmma/Jobby/p/4) I am following.

+## Set up your own

+1. Clone this [grist](https://docs.getgrist.com/n9izTh6BMmma/Jobby/p/4) documents so that you can customize the company list.
+2. Clone this repo
+3. Deploy the worker to fly with your own API keys and document ID.

 ## Supported job platforms

 - Greenhouse